NazemMahmud/symfony-scraping/README.md

 - **Log:** customized log handler for the error log, inside the project directory for error response.
 It helps to identify each error properly.
 Every day a new file (named with the datetime) will generate when the error occurs.
 - **Added indexing** for column registration code

-# Remaining tasks:
-- RabbitMQ: I can implement it if extra time is provided.
-- I skipped the additional task for now.

 # NOTE: